Lil Skies: Personal life

-Foose resides in Waynesboro, Pennsylvania.
-In July 2019, Foose and his longtime girlfriend, Jacey Fugate, had a son.
+Foose still resides in Waynesboro, Pennsylvania.
+In July 2019, Foose and his longtime girlfriend, Jacey Fugate, had a son, also named Kimetrius.
+Foose and Fugate got engaged in April 2025.

 Foose cites his own song "Red Roses" as his personal favorite song, referring to the musical combination with him and Landon Cube as "epic".
 He cites Lil Wayne as his biggest music inspiration.

-Foose tries to avoid drugs as much as possible after seeing it negatively impact the lives of his old friends.
+Foose now tries to avoid drugs as much as possible after seeing it negatively impact the lives of his old friends.

 In an interview, Skies claims if he was not rapping, he would like to do some "Bear Grylls type, outdoor stuff" and that his favorite hobby is fishing.